J. Regan Kline, Director

 Ms. Nahser has taught a wide variety of styles and techniques at private studios, public schools, workshops, and universities, and her choreography has been performed at concerts and competitions all over the country.
 She has also performed with several professional ballet companies, including the Manassas Dance Company and the Lake Erie Ballet.
 Her classical repertory includes La Bayadere, Coppelia, Don Quixote, Giselle, A Midsummer’s Night’s Dream, Paquita, Sleeping Beauty, and Swan Lake.
 This is Ms. Nahser’s 14th year with Virginia Dance Center.

 Tammy Taylor acquired a B.A. in Sociology from Norfolk State University, while studying dance at various dance institutions throughout the Hampton Roads region.
 She received training in the Hampton Roads area from Golden Slippers Dance Academy, Evelyn Ott School of Dance, Virginia Beach Ballet Academy, and Attitudz Dance Studio.
-Also, she was a member of the Elite Dance Team for two years.
-Ms. Taylor has held several dance instructor positions in the Hampton Roads and Northern Virginia areas.
-Ms. Taylor has also written and implemented a dance programs for children, teens, and adults.
-She is excited to be joining the VDC faculty and sharing her passion for Hip Hop with our dancers.
+She was a member of the Elite Dance Team for two years.
+Ms. Taylor has held several dance instructor positions in the Hampton Roads and Northern Virginia area.
+Ms. Taylor has also written and implemented a dance program for children, teens and adults.
+She is excited to be part of the VDC faculty and loves sharing her passion for Hip Hop with our dancers.

 Brittany Tomb was born and raised in Burlington, North Carolina, near Elon University.
 Ms. Tomb started dancing when she was 3 and has not stopped since!
 Ms. Tomb has trained in almost all forms of dance, including classical ballet and pointe, hip-hop, tap, jazz, contemporary, lyrical, modern, African, and even ballroom.
 She was a part of nationally awarded dance teams in middle and high school and traveled all over the U.S. as captain for both teams.
 It was then that she discovered her skills as a leader and developed her desire to teach.
 She later auditioned for, and was accepted on partial scholarship to, The American Musical and Dramatic Academy (AMDA) in Manhattan, NY where she learned about the art of entertainment in singing, acting, and dancing.
 Ms. Tomb quickly became a company performer for the jazz, tap and ballet company associated with AMDA.
 She later returned to N.C. where she worked with her dance studio’s competitive team.
 As a competitive choreographer, her routines won dozens of awards and she is proud to say that many of her students have gone on the dance for NC State, Western Carolina, UNC Chapel Hill, UNC Wilmington, Eastern Carolina, Elon, UNC Greensboro and many more university dance teams.
 While living in Greensboro, N.C., Ms. Tomb auditioned for the Carolina Panthers Topcats NFL Cheer Team and was selected to be a cheerleader and ambassador for the 2009- 2010 season.
 She continued to dance, teach and attend college in N.C., focusing on medical assisting.
-Ms. Tomb recently relocated to Northern Virginia with her husband and her infant daughter, Charlotte.
-Ms. Tomb is returning to VDC for her 4th year and is looking forward to sharing her passion for dance with her students.
+Ms. Tomb lives with her husband and two children, Charlotte and Rex.
+While is she not currently teaching any in-person classes, Ms. Tomb is excited to be offering some online options to VDC's dancers so she can continue to share her passion for dance with her students.